Professor Katharine Hodgson

 Ol′ga Berggol′ts (1910-75)

 The work on Berggol'ts grew from my doctoral dissertation, which focussed on the poetry that was written in Russian in the USSR during the war years 1941-45, and on the ways it both adhered to and challenged the norms of socialist realism.
+A chapter on Russian poetry of World War One will appear in a Cambridge University Press volume of essays about the poetry that emerged from the 1914-18 conflict.

 I have researched the translation and reception of poetry by Rudyard Kipling in pre-war Soviet Russia, and by Heinrich Heine in the mid-nineteenth century, and have explored later translations of Heine by Iurii Tynianov.
 My most recent piece of research in this area examines Soviet poet Boris Slutskii's translations into Russian of poetry and songs by Bertolt Brecht.